 Pathophysiology of Vertigo

-During locomotion, our multisensory inputs—visual, vestibular, and somatosensory—allow a unified perception of self-motion that is consistent ...
+During locomotion, our multisensory inputs—visual, vestibular, and somatosensory—allow a unified perception of self-motion ...